2014 Ford Fusion Energi - $35,525

 Honda's plug-in challenger is fairly new to the market, and it's a little more expensive than its similarly-specified rivals.
 Unlike the firm's mild hybrids though, the two-motor Accord offers class-leading efficiency and plenty of power.

 You may have seen a lower base price advertised for the Model S, but Tesla cheekily deducts the full $7,500 federal tax rebate in its price lists.
-Thankfully, its near-$2,000 is now included in the car's cost.
 The Model S is probably the most convincing EV on sale--and certainly the most fun.
 It's also selling well, rolling out into Europe and China as you read this.

 A few plug-in vehicles have been left from this list, for one reason or another.
-The 2013 Scion iQ EV has been omitted as Scion has not officially priced it--since the company decided not to sell the vehicle officially.
-The recently-unveiled BMW i3 electric car has no official efficiency ratings, though it has been priced--$42,275 before incentives, or a few thousand more than the Volt and Accord plug-in.
+The 2013 Scion iQ EV has been omitted as the company decided not to sell the vehicle officially.

 Keep this page bookmarked, as we'll be updating it as new plug-ins hit the market.